Living With Bats

 Human health is not generally at risk from bats in Alaska, although sometimes noise and/or odors from large colonies of bats can become a nuisance.
 If you have a large colony in your house it is likely a maternity roost.

 If a colony of bats in your house has become a nuisance, convincing them to leave can be difficult.
 Deterrents such as mothballs and ultrasonic devices do not work.
-Using pesticides and poisons on bats is illegal, and also increases the likelihood of having dead bats decomposing in your house and also increases the chance of bat exposure to humans and/or pets.
+Using pesticides and poisons on bats is illegal.
+Using pesticides increases the likelihood of having dead bats decompose in your house and also increases the chance of humans and/or pets coming into contact with them.

-Eradication (killing) of bats is governed by Alaska statutes, and under many cases can actually be illegal in Alaska.
-However, killing bats is not the only option: it may cause further harm to your property, and is not a permanent solution.
+Killing bats is not recommended and in many cases can actually be illegal in Alaska.
+Bats typically use multiple roosts during the maternity season, so killing the bats present at any given time will not prevent new bats from (re)occupying the building.
 Exclusion is the ONLY effective solution for permanently removing bats from buildings.

 You can call a licensed professional or you can follow the “do-it-yourself” approach to excluding bats from your house.
 We recommend hiring a professional because they are licensed, experienced, and can keep you from accidentally straying outside of Alaska statutes.
 Excluding maternity roosts in Alaska should be done in late September or early October, when the pups are old enough to leave the roost and forage with the females.